Has Netflix’s ‘Blood Coast’ Been Renewed For Season 2? Here’s What We Know

 The potential plot of ‘Blood Coast’ season 2

-Notably, the first season also saw the primary antagonist, Franck Murillo, going behind bars, Alice Vidal getting closure for her father’s death, and the authorities reluctantly releasiong Ali Saïdi, the leader of Marseille’s underworld, to maintain peace in the city streets.
+Notably, the first season also saw the primary antagonist, Franck Murillo, going behind bars, Alice Vidal getting closure for her father’s death, and the authorities reluctantly releasing Saïdi to maintain peace in the city streets.

-‘Bambai Meri Jaan’ Season 2: What Lies Ahead For This Gripping Crime Thriller?

 ‘Obliterated’ Season 2: Is The Netflix Show Being Renewed For A Second Instalment?